Rig09/NHL_AI_Agent/README.md

 To create a Conda environment with all required packages, run the following bash commands (starting from the root directory):
 - Line 1 gives exec permission to the shell script
 - Lines 2 and 3 allow conda commands to be run in a bash terminal and reset the bash profile
-- Line 4 runs the script and line 5 activates the NHL_AI_AGENT Conda environment
+- Line 4 runs the script

 <!-- TODO: Look into making this cleaner, opening VSCode using the code command with the env set up? -->
 _Bash Terminal Code_